United States–European Union relations

-Relations between the European Union and the United States began in 1953, when US diplomats visited the European Coal and Steel Community (the EU precursor, created in 1951) in addition to the national governments of its six founding countries (Belgium, France, Italy, Luxembourg, the Netherlands, and West Germany).
-The two parties share a good relationship which is strengthened by NATO (a military alliance), cooperation on trade, and shared values.
+The United States and the European Union began formal relations in 1953, when U.S. diplomats visited the European Coal and Steel Community (the EU precursor, created in 1951) in addition to the national governments of its six founding countries (Belgium, France, Italy, Luxembourg, the Netherlands, and West Germany, present-day Germany).
+The two parties have historically shared a good relationship strengthened by a military cooperation within NATO, cooperation on trade, and their common values.
+However, since the 1960s, there have been many long-running and ongoing disputes over economy, foreign policy, and domestic policy/laws.
+This relationship has been severely dampened since the beginning of 2025 with the reelection of Donald Trump as US President, the American people's electoral embrace of "America First" policy, and the conflict over the Russian invasion of Ukraine following President Trump's focus to redirect funds back to the American government and people.
+Moreover, Trump's plan to impose heavy tariffs for EU products, led to concerns in the EU over rising protectionism and the potential impact on transatlantic economic ties.
+Both sides have engaged in ongoing negotiations, aiming to avoid escalation while preserving a stable trading relationship.

 History

-Establishing Diplomatic Relations
+Establishing diplomatic relations

 Diplomatic relations between the U.S. and the European Community were initiated in 1953 when the first U.S. observers were sent to the European Coal and Steel Community.
 The U.S. Mission to the ECSC formally opened in Luxembourg in 1956.
 The Delegation of the European Commission to the United States in Washington, D.C. was established in 1954, and the United States Mission to the European Communities, now the United States Mission to the European Union, was established in 1961 in Brussels.
-In Brussels on November 25, 2003, and on May 6, 2004, in Washington, D.C., the U.S. and the EU celebrated 50 years of diplomatic ties.
+On November 25, 2003, the U.S. and the EU celebrated 50 years of diplomatic ties.